This project must be done with a photograph that is personal to you.

 • Click on the Copied photograph

-• Move the copy photograph
+• Move the Copied Photograph Layer

 • UPOVE the first shape